xelathan/xelathan/README.md

 ## ✋🙂‍↕ About Me

-📱 Mobile App Developer and Data Engineer with a specialization in security and IoT systems
+📱 Software Engineer with a specialization in Data Infrastructure and Full Stack Development

 🎓 Pursuing a B.S. at UC Davis and soon to be starting a M.S. in Computer Science at San Jose State University